 - Click directly on the image to see its file name.

 - Return to the page editor and add alt text to your image.

 - In some cases, the image might not be editable on the page.
 In this case, navigate to your page template to add alt text to your image in the design manager tool.

 - In your template, select the module that contains your image.

 - In the inspector on the right, modify the Default content to add your alt text.

-The optimization tool scans your page to check the word count:
+The SEO tool and Optimize panel scan blog posts to check the word count: